-Dog Park » DOGGOZINE » DOG WAR: FILM BY ANDREW ABRAHAMS (INTERVIEW)
+Dog Park » Doggozine » DOG WAR: FILM BY ANDREW ABRAHAMS (INTERVIEW)

 DOG WAR is a documentary film created by the director Andrew Abrahams about the animal cruelty and dog meat TRADE.
 We recently cover on this topic and informed you about this film because it’s very important topic about the dog’s life in places where dog meat market exists AND THE ONES WHO ARE FIGHTING THERE ON GROUND TO STOP IT!